 Those students who need support to grow their independence with walking or using public transport are offered Titan training.
 All students for whom it is appropriate complete work experience.
-Students are offered Career support both formally, currently through Beacon East, but most importantly informally through the conversations and guidance we give our young people throughout their placement at Red Balloon.
-Students have access to the 'help you choose' website https://helpyouchoose.org/content/ to facilitate decisions about future options.
+Students are offered Careers support both formally, currently through an independent careers guidance practitioner but most importantly informally through the conversations and guidance we give our young people throughout their placement at Red Balloon.
+Students have access to the 'help you choose' website Home (helpyouchoose.org) to facilitate decisions about future options.